BaskervilleDog/Bioinformatic-Essentials/Bioinformatics_Proceedings/Gene_Prediction/README.md

 3. **Advantages:**

-    - **Independence from Known Sequences:** Ab initio methods can predict novel genes that have no homologs in existing databases, making them invaluable for annotating newly sequenced genomes.
+    - **Independence from Known Sequences:** Ab initio methods can predict novel genes that have no homologs in existing databases, making them important tools for annotating newly sequenced genomes.
     - **Versatility:** Applicable to a wide range of organisms, including those with few or no closely related reference genomes.

 4. **Limitations:**

     - **Lower Accuracy for Complex Genomes:** Ab initio predictions can be less accurate for genomes with complex structures, such as those with extensive alternative splicing or overlapping genes.
     - **High False Positive Rates:** Without homology evidence, ab initio methods may generate predictions that do not correspond to functional genes, necessitating further validation.

+---

 ### Homology-Based Approach